 Hope Scarves shares scarves, stories and hope with people facing cancer.
 Founded in 2012 by west Michigan native, Lara Plewka MacGregor, the organization has sent over 11,000 Hope Scarves to people ranging in age from 2-97 in every state and 24 countries and invested $450,000 in stage iv, metastatic breast cancer research.

 With enthusiasm for Hope Scarves and our love for Lara as she faces stage iv breast cancer, the first annual Colors of Courage, Michigan is being hosted in East Grand Rapids on June 22, 2019.
-The goal of this event is to introduce this mission to a broader audience, start a Hope Scarves program at a hospital in Grand Rapids and raise much needed funding for metastatic breast cancer research.
+The goal of this event is to introduce this mission to a broader audience, start a Hope Scarves program in Grand Rapids and raise much needed funding for metastatic breast cancer research.
 While this is a new event for Michigan, Colors of Courage was been named "the most meaningful event in Louisville" and for 7 years running raises nearly $200,000 each year for Hope Scarves.

 The event is being planned by a dynamic group of friends, including Hope College classmates, childhood friends and 3 west Michigan women facing stage iv metastatic breast cancer.
 Hosted by Kelli and Will Templeton.
 Reaching the $50,000 goal will provide 350 Hope Scarves to patients in Grand Rapids and support the Hope Scarves Metastatic Breast Cancer Research Fund.